 As a result, he filled a form for a loan worth 10,000 rupees in Pradhanmantri Swanidhi Yojana.
 Fortunately, the amount of the loan was passed.
-Currently, Manaji bhai is paying an interest of rupees 955 per month on the loan he received.
+Currently, Manaji bhai is repaying the loan with an installment of Rs.
+955 per month for a period of one year.
 With the amount, he is now able to carry out his business with ease.